tangrams/raster-baselayer-demo/README.md

-# generic-demo
+# raster-baselayer-demo

-A [Tangram](http://github.com/tangrams/tangram) map with a raster baselayer.
+A demonstration of a [Tangram](http://github.com/tangrams/tangram) map with a raster baselayer.

 Live demo: http://tangrams.github.io/raster-baselayer-demo